purpleracc00n/squarephish/README.md

 - Removed some odd default headers and added referrer-policy: no-referrer to avoid leaking our URLs when redirecting
 - Added support for file of targets so it can send emails to multiple emails at the same time
+- Added a simple check to prevent spamming a target with code emails if a scanner accesses the QR URL multiple times.
+Only sends an email every 15 minutes.
 - Changed QR code URLs for better opsec
 	- removed port and always implying 443 (HTTPS)
 	- changed endpoint with a random string
-	- base64d the email address (will hopefully implement encryption in the future)
+	- ~~base64d~~AES128 encrypt the email address
 - Changed logging to get the remote addresses from x-forwarded-to header, supporting fronting reverse proxies.
 - Added support for events and tracker for the initial email
 	- Email Opened